 - Penetrates the skin 4 times better than magnesium ascorbyl phosphate.

-- Delivers pure Vitamin C 50 times better than ascorbic acid
+- Delivers pure vitamin C 50 times better than ascorbic acid

 This research was conducted by Barnett, the creators of tetrahexyldecyl ascorbate.
 Not all of the research is based on humans but the results look promising.